hdShang/arxiv-daily/docs/cs-AI/2025-12-21/papers/251217419v1-swe-bench-a-framework-for-the-scalable-generation-of-software-engine.md

 ---
 layout: default
-title: SWE-Bench++: A Framework for the Scalable Generation of Software Engineering Benchmarks from Open-Source Repositories
+title: "SWE-Bench++: A Framework for the Scalable Generation of Software Engineering Benchmarks from Open-Source Repositories"
 ---

 # SWE-Bench++: A Framework for the Scalable Generation of Software Engineering Benchmarks from Open-Source Repositories